 - Out-of-pocket costs

-In addition to compensation for your expenses related to the accident and your injuries, we will also try to recover compensation for other losses, known as noneconomic damages.
+In addition to compensation for your expenses related to the accident and your injuries, we also aim to recover compensation for other losses, known as non-economic damages.
 These include:

 - Pain and suffering

 If your loved one passed away due to injuries from the accident, you are eligible to collect compensation by means of a wrongful death action.
 This type of lawsuit allows you to recover money to cover your own losses and expenses related to your family member’s death.
 This may include:

 - Your mental anguish caused by the loss

 - Other emotional damages

 Albuquerque, NM, wrongful death cases that stem from truck accidents require an experienced attorney, as this adds another layer of complexity.

 In some cases, punitive damages can be awarded.
 In New Mexico, these damages are designed to punish the at-fault party if their actions causing a personal injury were reckless or intentional, for example, if the driver of the truck that caused the crash was intoxicated.

 Have an experienced legal team evaluate your case and help you through the process to ensure you get the most money possible.

 Call us today at 505-898-BELL.